-Pulmonic Regurgitant Murmur.-This murmur is exceedingly rare in consequence of the infrequency of pulmonic regurgitant lesions.
-It occurs, of course, like the aortic regurgitant, with the second or diastolic sound.
+Pulmonic Regurgitant Murmur.-This murmur must be exceedingly rare.
+It occurs, of course, like the aortic regurgitant, with the second sound.
 Its presence can only be determined when other signs go to show the existence of pulmonic and the absence of aortic lesions.
-This murmur, as well as the aortic regurgitant, can never be inorganic, its presence being proof of a regurgitant current of blood from incompetency of the pulmonic valve.1
+This murmur, as well as the aortic regurgitant, can never be inorganic, its presence being proof of a regurgitant current of blood from incompetency of the pulmonic valve.

-Facts of practical importance in relation to the endocardial murmurs, are embraced in the following statements:
+Facts of practical importance in relation to the endocardial murmurs, are embraced in the following statements:-

-The question as to a murmur being organic or inorganic, relates chiefly, if not entirely, to the aortic direct and the pulmonic direct murmur, other murmurs being almost invariably organic.
+The question as to a murmur being organic or inorganic, relates chiefly, if not entirely, to the aortic direct and the pulmonic direct murmur, other murmurs being almost invariably, if not invariably, organic.